Description

 What our Great Depression lesson plan includes

-Lesson Objectives and Overview: Great Depression introduces students to the Great Depression in the United States between 1929 and 1939.
-Many students may not be aware of the depression and its impact on the country and its influence on the future decisions of the government.
-At the end of the lesson, students will be able to define the Great Depression, explain its implications for the United States, identify the programs developed to help citizens, and define key vocabulary related to the Great Depression.
+Lesson Objectives and Overview: Great Depression introduces students to this historic period in the United States between 1929 and 1939.
+Students will learn about its impact on the country and its influence on the future decisions of the government.
+They will also be able to explain its implications for the U.S. and identify the programs people developed to help citizens.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Classroom Procedure